Transmode/gradle-docker/README.md

 Where:

- - `project.group` -- This is a standard Gradle project property.
+ - `project.group` - This is a standard Gradle project property.
 If not defined, the `{project.group}/` is omitted.
- - `applicationName` -- The name of the application being "dockerized".
+ - `applicationName` - The name of the application being "dockerized".
- - `tagVersion` -- Optional version name added to the image tag name.
+ - `tagVersion` - Optional version name added to the image tag name.
+Defaults to `project.version` or "latest" if `project.version` is unspecified.

 The following example task will tag the docker image as `org.acme/bar:13.0`: